 is allowed to live there according to the legal will of the person who has died, or

-is not a tenant but occupied the property when the owner died and has been given permission to continue living in the home by the representative of the person who died.
+resided in the property with the owner until their death and has been given permission to continue living in the home by the representative of the person who died (this person cannot be a tenant).

-the trust is a fixed trust where the trustee and beneficiaries are natural persons.
+you are the beneficiary of a fixed trust where the trustee and beneficiaries are natural persons, and all the PPR eligibility requirements are met.

 Changes to the PPR exemption